aryemans/ml_project/final.markdown

 The classifier used was **sklearn**’s `MultinomialNB` wrapped in a `OneVsRestClassifier`, with: `alpha = 0.8` (to apply smoothing and prevent zero probabilities).

 The model was trained on the TF-IDF features and evaluated using F1-micro and F1-macro metrics.
 We further refined classification performance using a **threshold optimization** routine.
-For each class, the probability threshold was tuned in the range `[0.1, 0.9]` to maximize the average of F1-macro scores.
+For each class, the probability threshold was tuned in the range `[0.1, 0.9]` while the other classes were kept at a 0.5 threshold to maximize their average of F1-macro scores.
 This allowed the model to account for class imbalance and better control the decision boundary for each label.

 This Naive Bayes approach provides a simple yet effective baseline for multi-label text classification and demonstrates reasonable performance when paired with carefully engineered keyword-based features and threshold tuning.
 #### Deep Multilayer Perceptron with BERT Embeddings